-5.11 Supplementary Material (where applicable)
+5.11: Supplementary Material (where applicable)

-Other computer files or media, films, models, or any other materials.
+Other computer files or media, films, models or any other materials.

 In practice-based degrees, where installation, performance, exhibition or other event forms part of the examination, a durable record must be submitted online with the thesis.
-Any specific disciplinary requirements that apply to examination and final submission are outlined in the Guidelines for the Examinable Components of Practice-Based Degrees by Research.
+Any specific disciplinary requirements that apply to examination and final submission are outlined in the Guidelines for examinable components of practice-based degrees by research.